 This can be created primarily through the use of technology but also through good, creative writing and the ability to make the mundane ‘come to life’.

-A great example he used was the following clip:
+A great example he used is the following clip:

 For those of you who cannot view this YouTube video, it is an inventive reimagining of a set of stairs at a Stockholm train station as a giant piano, with each step fitted with devices that make a sound when someone steps on it.